custom_tools.general_tools package

 Merges multiple buffer outputs into a single feature class.

-Processes each SQL query to select road lines and create buffers.
+Processes a SQL query to select road lines and create buffers based on buffer width.

 process_queries()[source]